Altronic-LLC/Altronic-Public-Files/Altronic-Web-Interfaces/ReadMe.md

 # Altronic Web Interfaces

 ## Overview
-This directory contains the official web-interface configuration and dashboard files released by Altronic, LLC for use with its ACM-4000 mdevice.
+This directory contains the official web-interface configuration and dashboard files released by **Altronic, LLC** for use with its ACM-4000 module and associated devices.
-These files support a range of Altronic products, enabling browser-based dashboards for configuration interfaces, device communication, and visualization of engine/process data.
+These files support a range of Altronic products, ranging from device communication setup to enabling browser-based dashboards for configuration interfaces and visualization of process data.

-The Altronic Web Interface (AWI) is designed to operate fully in a web browser (even offline), replacing traditional terminal programs and providing monitoring and control of supported Altronic systems.
+The **Altronic Web Interface (AWI)** is designed to operate fully in a web browser (even offline), replacing traditional terminal programs and providing monitoring and control of supported Altronic systems.
-The AWI is embedded in the ACM‑4000 Module used in Altronic control panels.
+The AWI is embedded in the **ACM-4000 Compute Module**, which serves as part of the central platform for Altronic’s digital control and monitoring system.

 ---

+## File Types Explained
+Altronic Web Interface files come in several formats, each serving a specific role in configuration and deployment workflows.

+### Master AWI File (.html)
+- Downloaded from altronic.netlify.app
+- Contains the latest version of the AWI with all supported device templates.
+- Used as the base project file where new devices and dashboards are configured and exported.

+**Use case:**
+For creating and managing exported AWIs for individual devices.

+### Device (Exported) AWI File (.html)
+- Generated from the MASTER AWI after selecting a single device configuration.
+- Represents a self-contained dashboard and interface for that specific device.
+- Used for adding or integrating a single device into a Multi-Device Interface (MDI) system.

+**Use case:**
+For uploading or importing an AWI configuration for one device into an MDI project.

+### MDI Configuration (.json)
+- Exported from the MDI system (via the Settings page → Download Config / Export Config).
+- Contains all device configurations, communication settings, and dashboard assignments for an entire MDI setup.
+- Used for backup, replication, or bulk deployment of MDI configurations.

+**Use case:**
+For restoring or deploying complete multi-device setups to another ACM-4000 or system instance.

+---

 ## Directory Structure & Purpose
-Each folder in this directory corresponds to a different product offering (eg. SAVeS) or specific function (eg. CAT-CDL-COMS).
+Each folder in this directory corresponds to a different **product offering** (eg. `SAVeS/`) or **specific function** (e.g., `CAT-CDL-COMS/`).
 The naming convention and purpose are described below:

 In each of these folders you will typically find:
-- AWI Configuration JSON files (used for communications)
+- AWI configuration `.json` files (for communications and setup)
-- AWI Dashboard HTML files
+- AWI dashboard `.html` files (for web-based visualization)
-- Revision or version indicators (v0, v1 etc.)
+- Revision or version indicators (`v0`, `v1`, etc.)
-- “_DBO” variants which are optimized for dashboard-only polling (see below)
+- `_DBO` variants which are optimized for dashboard-only polling (see below)
-- Documentation or readme files explaining specific file naming, usage, and variants
+- Documentation or ReadMe files explaining specific specific file naming and usage

 ---